The best buys for your tiny garden (that will actually fit)

 2. Hanging plants

-...and when your walls get too covered, use the ceiling!
-If you have any form of canopy/ pergola/ random pipework in your garden, use the height to add hanging plants via this double tiered basket.
-Bonus point for super on-trend gold wiring.
+… and if your walls get too covered, use the ceiling!
+If you have any form of canopy/ pergola/ random pipework in your garden, use the height to add hanging plants via ceramic hanging planters.
+Look out for printed pots to add extra personality to your outdoor space.

 3. Patterned seat cushions